June 1 STRATEGY

 Let there be no strange god among you; Nor shall you worship any foreign god.

-When a player joins a team, he is expected to devote himself to that team’s success.
-To wear a jersey supporting another team would be considered disloyal.
-A player is expected to show his loyalty both through what he does and what he does not do.
-Loyalty is very serious, and disloyalty will not be tolerated.
+When you join a company, you are expected to devote yourself to the success of that company.
+To go around praising another company would be considered disloyal.
+An employee is expected to show his loyalty by what he does and what he does not do.
+This is taken very seriously, and disloyalty is not tolerated.
 As a follower of Jesus, we should be devoted to the success of the mission of Jesus.
 We should show our loyalty both by what we do and what we don’t do.
-With God, loyalty is far more serious than sports.
+This is far more serious than employment.
 Are you loyal to Jesus?

 2 Kings 4:18-5:27